 We’ve reviewed over 50+ shoes to find the best options for triathletes and multi-sport athletes.
 Keep reading for our top picks…

 Top 3 Best and Favorites

-This shoe features seamless construction to reduce irritation and friction from seams and stitching that can occur with other shoes.
-This is especially important when the shoe is wet, since wetness only keeps seams closer to the foot.
+This shoe features seamless construction in the upper to reduce irritation and friction from seams and stitching.
+This is especially important when the shoe is wet, where annoying stitching can become even more irritating.

-In addition the 10mm heel gradient shifts body weight forward to reduce stress on the legs.
+In addition, the 10mm drop shifts body weight forward to reduce stress on the legs.
 When your body is being pushed to its limits, you need a shoe that can extend the work beyond your legs and help balance your fatigue.

-Finally, the Wet Grip outsoles on the Noosa FF 2 enhance traction on wet surfaces, making these a perfect shoe for a solid transition from sea to land or for running in wet or humid environments.
+Finally, the Wet Grip outsoles on the Noosa FF 2 enhance traction on wet surfaces, making these a perfect shoe for running in wet or humid environments.

 - Secure fit without rubbing

 - Wet Grip outsole